typesafehub/conductr-doc/src/main/play-doc/developer/Filesystems.md

 File systems in distributed systems should be regarded as emphemeral.
 Your application or service can come and go for many reasons e.g. as the result of scaling up and down, a network partition occuring and then a ConductR node being ejected from the cluster and so forth.

-When the sbt-native-packager is used i.e. when using sbt-bundle, and the default script for starting your application or service is invoked, it will see that the current working directory as that of your bundle component.
+When the sbt-native-packager is used i.e. when using sbt-bundle, and the default script for starting your application or service is invoked, it will see that the current working directory as that of your bundle.
 For example, a bundle may have the following layout:

 ```
 bundle.conf